 Before 20th century there were about eight subspecies but over the past hundred years due to hunting and forest destruction tigers population has come down to only a few numbers.

 The biggest threat to me is that my natural habitat constantly to be destroyed by people for their self interest.

-As a result I am fighting to survive in very limited area with less prey to live upon.
+As a result, I am fighting to survive in a very limited area with less prey to live upon.

 The rapid increase in the human population of India has led to a high increase in housing and buildings to adjust the population.

 That has born the bad need of materials from the forests such as wood and other stuff.

 Poaching of tigers is very common for their fur, bones and skin.
 My body parts are sold at high price in the black market.

 “We need new and sustainable approaches to prevent linear infrastructure from unraveling the tiger conservation wins we have had to date,”

 said Ginette Hemly, WWF Senior Vice President of Wildlife Conservation.